nickdba/Retete-culinare/Meniu/coffee/limini-coffee/decaf-mexico-trials.md

 **1st Try**

+* Grind Setting: 16
+* Temp: 92°C - 15s heat, 4s steam
+* Resulting coffee: 48g
+* Brewing time:10s

+Tasted overly bitter, although the quantity and timings would indicate under.
+We will decrease the temp, grind thinner and increase extraction quantity.

+**2nd Try - Selected**

 * Grind Setting: 15
-* Temp: 95°C - 15s heat, 4s steam
-* Resulting coffee: 36g
-* Brewing time:18s

-Tasted overly bitter and over extracted, although the quantity and timings would indicate under.
-We will decrease the temp, increase grind setting and the extraction quantity.

-**2nd Try - Selected**

-* Grind Setting: 16
-* Temp: 90°C - 15s heat
+* Temp: 89°C - 15s heat
-* Resulting coffee: 50g
+* Resulting coffee: 48g
-* Brewing time:
+* Brewing time: 18

+Still bitter but I can fell the sourness as well.It has a strong kick.

 **3rd Try**

-* Dose: 18g⁠
-* Grind Setting: 15.5
+* Grind Setting: 12
+* Temp: 89°C - 15s heat
-* Resulting coffee:
+* Resulting coffee: 40g
-* Brewing time:
+* Brewing time: 27s

+The coffee feels like a darker roast than 3/5.
+Good with lattes and cappuccinos, less with macchiato.
+This setting is the best so far.
+I will try half step coarser and maybe ever lower temp.

-**4th Try**
+**4th Try - Selected**

-* Dose: 18g⁠
-* Grind Setting: 16
+* Grind Setting: 12.5
+* Temp: 87°C - 10s heat
 * Resulting coffee:
 * Brewing time:

 ### AeroPress